amosborne/rigol-ds1000z/README.md

 `pip install rigol-ds1000z`

 Available on [PyPI](https://pypi.org/project/rigol-ds1000z/).
-This package uses [PyVISA](https://pyvisa.readthedocs.io/en/1.12.0/introduction/getting.html) to communicate with the oscilloscope, which requires that the user also installs the National Instrument's VISA library for their operating system.
+This package uses [PyVISA](https://pyvisa.readthedocs.io/en/1.12.0/introduction/getting.html) to communicate with the oscilloscope.
+The user will have to install some VISA backend library for their operating system such as National Instrument's VISA library or libusb (this package supports both the "@ivi" and "@py" PyVISA backends transparently).

 This software has been tested on Windows (Command Prompt and PowerShell), although it should be possible to run in other shells and/or operating systems.
 For best visual performance, a default of white text on a black background is recommended.